Bruno-Gallani/case_trust.rocks/README.md

 # Setting up the environment

-In order to modify Google Sheets spreadsheets using Python, I needed to use the Google Sheets API.
+To modify Google Sheets spreadsheets using Python, I needed to use the Google Sheets API.
 But, for this, I followed the four steps below:

 - **Step 1**: Create a project on <a href="https://console.cloud.google.com/">*Google Cloud*</a>;
 - **Step 2**: Select the created project, and activate the necessary APIs;